Other names: Lyrica

 How is pregabalin given?

 Pregabalin is taken orally as tablets.
+Your doctor will determine the most appropriate dose for you.

 Side effects and contraindications

-Pregabalin is generally well tolerated with side effects most commonly reported in trials being drowsiness, dizziness, weight gain and fatigue.
+Pregabalin is generally well tolerated with side effects most commonly reported in trials being headache, drowsiness, dizziness, weight gain and fatigue.
 The extent of the side effects seems to be related to the size of the dose taken.
 The degree of dizziness and sleepiness can also be increased if pregabalin is taken with certain medications, such as those containing oxycodone (for pain), lorazepam (for anxiety) or alcohol.

 Pregabalin should not be taken during pregnancy or when breastfeeding, unless you are told otherwise by your doctor.